Lemonade

-There are varieties of lemonade found throughout the world.
-In North America and South Asia, cloudy still lemonade is the most common variety.
-There it is traditionally a homemade drink using lemon juice, water, and a sweetener such as cane sugar, simple syrup or honey.
-In the United Kingdom, Ireland, Central Europe, Australia, and New Zealand, a carbonated lemonade soft drink is more common.
+There are many varieties of lemonade found throughout the world.

+Historically and in many parts of the world, lemonade refers to an un-carbonated beverage, traditionally homemade, using lemon juice, water, and a sweetener such as cane sugar, simple syrup, maple syrup or honey.
+In other parts of the world, it is most commonly a reference to a carbonated lemon-flavoured soft drink or soda.
 Despite the differences between the drinks, each is known simply as "lemonade" in countries where it is dominant.

 The suffix "-ade" may also be applied to other similar drinks made with different fruits, such as limeade, orangeade, or cherryade.

 History

-A drink made with lemons, dates, and honey was consumed in 13th and 14th century Egypt, including a lemon juice drink with sugar, known as qatarmizat.
+One of the first recipes for a lemon-based drink was documented in the 12th century Egyptian treatise On Lemon, Its Drinking and Use by the court physician Ibn Jumayʿ.
+A drink made with lemons, dates, and honey was consumed in Mamluk Egypt, as well as a lemon juice drink with sugar known as qatarmizat in the 13th century.
+An Egyptian recipe for lemonade has been used in England since 1663 and Samuel Pepys consumed it in the 1660s.
 In 1676, a company known as Compagnie de Limonadiers sold lemonade in Paris.
 Vendors carried tanks of lemonade on their backs and dispensed cups of the soft drink to Parisians.

-While carbonated water was invented by Joseph Priestley in 1767 (with his pamphlet Directions for Impregnating Water with Fixed Air published in London in 1772), the first reference found to carbonated lemonade was in 1833 when the drink was sold in British refreshment stalls.
+While a method for carbonated water was discovered by Joseph Priestley in 1767 (with his pamphlet Directions for Impregnating Water with Fixed Air published in London in 1772), the first reference found to carbonated lemonade was in 1833 when the drink was sold in British refreshment stalls.
 R. White's Lemonade has been sold in the UK since 1845.

-Varieties

-Cloudy lemonade
+Uncarbonated lemonade

-The predominant form of lemonade found in the US, Canada, and India, cloudy lemonade, also known as traditional or old fashioned lemonade in the UK and Australia, is non-carbonated and made with fresh lemon juice; however, commercially produced varieties are also available.
-Generally served cold, cloudy lemonade may also be served hot as a remedy for congestion and sore throats, frozen, or used as a mixer.
+In North America, the Caribbean, and South Asia, lemonade is typically a non-carbonated and non-clarified drink made with lemon juice, water, and sugar.

-Traditionally, children in US and Canadian neighborhoods start lemonade stands to make money during the summer months.
-The concept has become iconic of youthful summertime Americana to the degree that parodies and variations on the concept exist across media.
+Traditionally, children in the US and Canada start lemonade stands to make money during summer.
+The concept has become iconic of youthful summertime Americana to the degree that parodies and variations exist across media.
 References can be found in comics and cartoons such as Peanuts, and the 1979 computer game Lemonade Stand.

+In countries where "lemonade" refers to a carbonated drink, the non-carbonated drink is sometimes called lemon squash or still, cloudy, traditional or old fashioned lemonade.

+Traditional lemonade can also be served frozen or used as a mixer.
+Still lemonade is sold in the UK under brands like Tesco or Fentimans who sell a Victorian lemonade.

+Lemonade with mint

+Limonana or mint lemonade, a type of lemonade made from freshly squeezed lemon juice and mint leaves, is a common summer drink in the Middle East and parts of Europe.
+In Northern Africa, a drink called cherbet is made of lemon, orange blossom water, and optionally mint.